Samu01Tech/riassunti-uni/Cybersecurity/Cryptography, introduction and application.md

 To work the main requirement of the Public Key Infrastructure is that the public key must be associated with the identity of the user who is controlling the private key.
 A second requirement is that parties can assure that binding is still valid.

-The initial proposal were bulletin boards where puclic keys were listed.
+The initial proposal were bulletin boards where public keys were listed.
 However this required trust in the provider of the bulletin board.
 Another solution (implemented for IoT) is to hardcore the public key in the software.

 > CVE-321: use of hardcoded keys